dlab-berkeley/Bash-Git/quickref.md

 *****

-# Try Bash challenges 1 and 2 from the bash_challenge.md file
+# You try it!
+Complete Bash challenges 1 and 2 from the bash_challenge.md file

 *****